 (b) The amount and location of offsets must be determined in accordance with this subsection:

 (A) For new or modified sources locating within a designated nonattainment area, the offset ratio is 1.1:1.
-These offsets must come from within either the same designated nonattainment area as the new or modified source or another ozone nonattainment area (with equal or higher nonattainment classification) that contributes to a violation of the NAAQS in the same designated nonattainment area as the new or modified source.
+These offsets must come from within either the same designated nonattainment area as the new or modified source or another ozone nonattainment area, with equal or higher nonattainment classification, that contributes to a violation of the NAAQS in the same designated nonattainment area as the new or modified source.

 (B) For new or modified sources locating within a designated maintenance area, the offset ratio is 1.1:1.
 These offsets may come from within either the designated area or the ozone precursor distance.